Growing churches understand the importance of a strong Children’s Ministry program.

 However, there are many great resources for churches that can supply the needed, age-specific curriculum for your church.

-A quick google search “children’s ministry curriculum” will result in many options to explore.
+A quick Google search for “children’s ministry curriculum” will result in many options to explore.

 A great curriculum will help kids learn and grow in their spiritual walk.